dataseyo/HomeWall/README.md

 - refactor Wall component to separate the messy functional logic from the UI
 - refactor local CSS into more global variable styles in index.css: padding, colors, margins, etc.
 - migrate to React Native

+## State Structure
+- Redux persist store provides state to app
+- wallSlice, wallsSlice, and routesSlice create reducers that get exported to components and receive actions and their payloads from the components (Walls, Wall, and Routes) that call them